TommyMart/QuizNight_Terminal_App/readme.md

 Let's put aside time taken and total points for now, I'll explain them later.

-Initally, a function was written that takes the topic choice, question, four guess options, answer and username.
+Initally, a function was written that takes the topic choice, question, four guess options, answer and username as arguments.
 The questions, answers and options must then be bundled together and randomly sorted so that their indexes remained constant between the sets but shuffled for each quiz attempt.
 This allows the question order to be at random, eridicating the chance of users writing down or memorising the answers and inputting them without reading the question.

 This is achieved by zipping the lists, using the random shuffle package to shuffle, and then assign the newly shuffled lists to new variables - shuffled_questions, shuffled_options, shuffled_answers.
 These new variable lists can now be used for the quiz and will have the same corresponding indexes, so the questions, options and answers still marry up.